 And if there’s no sign of an imminent trip to Berlin for you: Don’t be sad.
 With the help of these insider tips, you can at least wander the streets of Berlin in your mind.
 And once you’ve done that, you’ll certainly want to stay in Berlin in real life soon.

-The recommendations (and no-go’s) for a stay in Berlin come from the New-Berliner Diana Pauly.
+The recommendations (and no-go’s) for a stay in Berlin come from Diana Pauly who has recently made her dream come true and moved to Berlin.
 Diana is a politically engaged person of many interests, which you’ll find reflected in her detailed answers and tips.
 On top of that Diana is one of the friendliest people I know.

 In short: I couldn’t imagine a better person at my side to discover Berlin and learn more about the city.
 How very fortunate that Diana has taken the time to share her knowledge about her chosen hometown with us here.

 Answers and tips by Diana Pauly

 How long have you been living in Berlin?

 I moved to Berlin in April 2018.
 Prior to that, I had already visited the city a couple of times, as a lot of my closest friends have been living here.
 During those trips, I completely fell in love with the urban feeling of the city and the endless possibilities you have here.

 Also, as with most capital cities, you can get very active in politics.
 Last summer I participated in the #unteilbar march against racism and for a more just society, which was attended by almost 250.000 people in Berlin alone.
 And then there is, of course, an amazing variety of food and culture from all over the world.